-UMD-Summer: United Kingdom: Literature, Art and Architecture in London (ENGL)
+UMD-Summer: United Kingdom: British Culture, Art and Life in the UK (ENGL/THET)

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-Freshmen, sophomores, juniors, and seniros are eligilbe to apply.
+UMD and Non-UMD freshmen, sophomores, juniors, and seniors are eligible to apply.

-- ENGL 409M: Literature, Art and Architecture in London
+- ENGL409M: Study Abroad Special Topics IV: Literature, Art and Architecture in London

-- THET 328O: United Kingdom: Literature, Art and Architecture in London
+- THET428E: Special Topics in Advanced Theatre and Performance: Literature, Art and Architecture in London

 The credit you earn during this program will count as resident credit.